christophstrasen/WorldObserver/docs_internal/vision.md

   It:
   - defines world schemas and keys (`SquareCtx`, `RoomCtx`, …);
   - turns PZ/engine events into LQR‑friendly record streams;
-  - publishes ready‑made queries as named observers; and
+  - publishes ready‑made queries ObservationStreams; and
   - offers extension points for mod authors to define their own observers.

 For most mod authors, **WorldObserver is the primary entry point**: